siler23/MultiArchDockerKubernetes/docs/1-Official-Multiarch.md

-# 1. Getting Official with MultiArch Images
+# 1. Getting Official with Multi-arch Images

 This section goes through the official docker repositories for building images and what multi-architecture images are and how to spot them.